Another early and popular clockwork locomotive was the #0 with iron wheels. It was sold

 more aggressive approach to advertising and marketing than when the firm was headed by the more

-lost - for five straight years - up to $17 million.
-It manufactured a wide variety of poorly-designed
+thanks to the questionable quality.
+It also manufactured a wide variety of poorly-designed

 and poorly-conceived toys (dolls, racing sets, games) that sold slowly, if at all, and was nearly

-poorly-designed and manufacture red James Bond 007 slot car racing set flooded back as returns
+poorly-designed and manufactured red James Bond 007 slot car racing set flooded back as returns

 after component failures.
 Because of the number of returns, these sets are rare and extremely collectable,